aduffy70/LabNotes/_posts/2017/2017-10-02-GWAS-miRNA-manuscript-notes.md

   * What are the most highly expressed miRNAs?
 Are they the same in each type-treatment?
 What processes are they associated with in other taxa?
   * Distribution of readcounts by miRNA (or histogram of read counts?)

-Quality Control and mirdeep2 plots:
+## Quality Control and mirdeep2 plots:

   * How many reads per sample before and after trimming?
   * Length distribution of unique reads and total reads?
 I have this with separate traces for each sample, but perhaps combine into one plot with 2 traces: unique read count and total read count.
   * How many reads mapped to the genome?

-# Methods
-Previously predicted turkey miRNAs:
+## Previously predicted turkey miRNAs:

-  * There are no turkey miRNAs in miRBase, the repository for experimentally identified precursor and mature miRNAs but there are predicted precursor miRNAs in Ensembl and RNACentral:
+There are no turkey miRNAs in miRBase, the repository for experimentally identified precursor and mature miRNAs but there are predicted precursor miRNAs in Ensembl and RNACentral:
-    - Compiled a list of 609 predicted miRNA sequences for turkey from RNACentral (179 sequences) and Ensembl (430 sequences) and filtered for duplicates (identical or nested), resulting in 480 unique precursor miRNA sequences.
+  * Compiled a list of 609 predicted miRNA sequences for turkey from RNACentral (179 sequences) and Ensembl (430 sequences) and filtered for duplicates (identical or nested), resulting in 480 unique precursor miRNA sequences.

-Trimming miRNA-seq reads:
+## Trimming miRNA-seq reads:

-  * Trimmed Illumina adapter sequences from the 3' end of reads and discarded reads <18bp.
+Trimmed Illumina adapter sequences from the 3' end of reads and discarded reads <18bp.
 Both mapper.pl (from mirdeep2) and fastx_clipper/fastx_collapser gave similar results.
 Used mapper.pl.

-Identifying miRNAs in the miRNA-seq data:
+## Identifying miRNAs in the miRNA-seq data:

-  * We used mirdeep2 to identify miRNAs in the dataset.
+We used mirdeep2 to identify miRNAs in the dataset.
 The program identifies miRNAs by aligning trimmed reads to the genome (Turkey 5.0 assembly GCA_000146605.3), finding stacks of aligned reads, extracting the genomic sequence surrounding each stack and attempting to fold it into a precursor miRNA hairpin structure.
 The potential precursor miRNAs are scored and filtered based on how well the folded sequence conforms to the expected structure, how closely the stacks of reads align to the expected positions of mature 5p or 3p miRNAs within a hairpin structure, and similarity to known miRNAs of other taxa from miRBase.
 The program can also use known miRNA sequences from the study taxon to help score potential miRNAs, but including the predicted turkey miRNAs from Ensembl and RNACentral did not result in any additional miRNAs being identified.
-    - 513 putative precursor miRNAs were identified, each with a putative 5p and 3p mature miRNA sequence.
+  * 513 putative precursor miRNAs were identified, each with a putative 5p and 3p mature miRNA sequence.

-Differential expression
+## Expression analysis

   * Take the 513 novel precursors and their mature and star sequences from mirdeep2 and get expression data from miRExpress expression data from miRExpress
     - files are in BigDisc/Analyses/turkey_mirna-seq/mirdeep2_analysis/all_data_run4/mirna_results_31_05_2016_t_12_00_05
       - precursors: novel_pres_31_05_2016_t_12_00_05_score-50_to_na.fa
       - 5p mature: novel_mature_31_05_2016_t_12_00_05_score-50_to_na.fa
       - 3p mature: novel_star_31_05_2016_t_12_00_05_score-50_to_na.fa
-    - These
-  * Compare to previous run.
-How many of these are the same miRNAs and how do the expression results compare?
   * miRExpress results for the 513 novel precursors:
     - Expressed at any level: 332 have -5p and -3p, 181 have only -5p (845 mature miRNAs
     total)